skunnavakkam/skunnavakkam.github.io/content/blog/diffing-models-without-crosscoders/index.md

 ![image](image.png)

 This is still a work in progress.
 My next step is to look at the top 30 positive and negative features and see if I can make sense of them.

+## Updated Conclusion

+I got access to a dashboard for the SAE, and this doesn't work.
+The positive and negative features mostly fire on `<bos>` tokens, which makes sense.
+In addition, the feature correpsondence learnt is pretty shit.
+I think this may be overfitting, but I'm going to drop it now.